RezwanArefin01/oistatement/README.md

 # OIStatement
-Based on [IOI-Translation](https://github.com/ioi-2019/ioi-translation) system, I lightweight tool to build pdf from markdown.
+Based on [IOI-Translation](https://github.com/ioi-2019/ioi-translation) system, a lightweight tool to build pdf from markdown.
 Intended to be used in preparation of OI-styled statement.

 # Installation:
 1. Clone the repository.
 2. Add the directory oistatement to your `PATH` variable.
+3. Have either `chrome` or `brave` available.
-3. For Arch based distros, install the following packages: `wkhtmltopdf`, `xorg-server-xvfb`, and `ttf-ms-fonts` from AUR.
+4. For Arch based distros, install the following packages from AUR: `cpdf`, `ttf-ms-fonts`.
-For debian based distros, install the packages: `ttf-mscorefonts-installer`, `wkhtmltopdf`,  `xvfb`.
+    - For other distribution, you need to figure out the equivalent.
-4. Install the python packages: `xvfbwrapper`,  `pdfkit`, and `jinja2`
+5. Install the python package: `jinja2`.
-5. Now you should be able to compile the given test markdown file with `oistatement english.md`.
+6. Now you should be able to compile the given test markdown file with `oistatement english.md`.

 # Usages
 Change `static/img/logo.svg` acording to your needs.